cvdabbeele/cloudOneOnAWS/README.md

 The IAM User account that you will use:
 - must have **Programmatic Access** as well as **AWS Management Console Access**
-- must have **AdministratorAccess** permissions (AWS console -> Services -> IAM -> Users -> click on the user -> Permissions tab -> If AdministratorAccess is not there, then click on Add permissions and add it; or request the rights from you Admin)  The reason is that the script will not only create an EKS cluster, but also a lot of other things, like VPC, subnets, routetables, roles, IPs,...
+- must have **AdministratorAccess** permissions (AWS console -> Services -> IAM -> Users -> click on the user -> Permissions tab -> If AdministratorAccess is not there, then click on Add permissions and add it; or request the rights from you Admin)  The reason is that the script will not only create an EKS cluster, but also a lot of other things, like create  VPC, subnets, routetables, roles, IPs, S3 buckets, ...

 (trial) Licenses:
 - **A license for Cloud One Container Image Security** (aka SmartCheck) If you don't have a license key yet, you can get one here: https://www.trendmicro.com/product_trials/download/index/us/168 <br />